dirkvkrieken/dirkvkrieken/README.md

 Hello World!

-I am building an online business.
+I am a copywriter who also learns how to build websites and apps.